- RBI extends implementation of card tokenisation norms by 3 months; deadline extended till 30 September

-In a separate filing on Friday, Trump, his children and his company asked U.S. District Judge Edgardo Ramos for a preliminary order blocking the banks from responding to the subpoenas while their lawsuit, which was filed on Monday, is pending.
+Trump, his children and his company have until the end of the day to ask U.S. District Judge Edgardo Ramos for an order blocking the banks from responding to the subpoenas while the lawsuit, which was filed on Monday, is pending.

 Deutsche Bank has long been one of the main banks for Trump`s real estate empire.
 A 2017 financial disclosure form showed that Trump had at least $130 million of liabilities to Deutsche Bank.